 The George W. Bush Administration undertook multi-faceted efforts to limit Iran's strategic capabilities through international diplomacy and sanctions-both international sanctions as well as national measures outside Security Council mandate.
 At the same time, the Administration engaged in bilateral diplomacy with Iran on specific priority issues, such as Afghanistan and Iraq, but was hesitant to offer Iran sustained, broad engagement without preconditions.
 The policy framework was supported by maintenance of large U.S. conventional military capabilities in the Persian Gulf and through U.S. alliances with Iran's neighbors.
-On only one occasion during the Bush Administration, July 19, 2008, did a U.S. official attend the P5+1 nuclear negotiations with section in Tehran has no American personnel; it is under the Embassy of Switzerland.
+On only one occasion during the Bush Administration, July 19, 2008, did a U.S. official attend the P5+1 nuclear negotiations with Iran.
+An amendment by then Senator Biden (adopted June 2006) to the FY2007 defense authorization bill (P.L.
+109-364) supported the Administration joining nuclear talks with Iran.